 The bill will also make it easier for victims to ask technology companies to remove child sexual abuse material and related imagery from their platforms and create an administrative penalty for the failure to comply with a removal request.
 Additionally, the bill would expand the Federal civil cause of action for victims of online child sexual exploitation to bring a civil cause of action against companies, platforms, and apps that promoted or facilitated the exploitation.
-The bill also strengthens current CyberTipline reporting requirements by eliminating any discretion about reporting a planned or imminent child exploitation offense and requiring that certain basic information be included in a CyberTip.
+The bill also strengthens current CyberTipline reporting requirements by eliminating any discretion about reporting a planned or imminent child exploitation offense and requiring that certain basic information be included in a CyberTipl.
 The legislation also amends the CyberTipline statute to provide a variety of tools to promote compliance with the statute's mandates and creates a new criminal provision prohibiting the use of technology platforms to promote or facilitate online child sexual exploitation.

 This is a thorough and comprehensive bill that will help law enforcement protect our children from online exploitation.
-On behalf of the more than 364,000 members of the Fraternal Order of Police, we thank you for your leadership on this important issue.
+On behalf of the more than 377,000 members of the Fraternal Order of Police, we urge the committee to favorably report this bill.
 If I can be of any additional assistance, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.